SourabhMalviya9090/Ecommerce-Project-Frontend/README.md

 ## Admin Portal Features
 > * Admin can login and can see all the products currently serving on the website.
-> * Admin can add more products which will directly update on the website.
+> * Admin can add more products on the database.
-> * Admin can remove any product from the database and the changes will reflect on the website.
+> * Admin can remove any product from the database.

 ## Technologies used